 (3) Tariff L1 is available subject to the condition that the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be less than 50 megawatt hours per annum.

+[Clause 1 inserted in Gazette 30 Mar 2009 p.
+983.]

 2. Tariff L3 (general supply — low/medium voltage tariff)

 (1) Tariff L3 is available for low/medium voltage supply.